gfilippi/qbastrial_ebvdemo/README.md

 ping 10.0.0.3
 ```

-if this is successful ... you are all set!
+if this is successful ... you are all set! now you can carry the demo setup anywhere, you can also add more cameras by changing their ip address.

 # Running the demo
 On your laptop you only need two things: one console window and Firefox (or any other browser).